planetscale/debezium-connector-planetscale/docs/README.md

 # permission from the copyright holder, depicted above.
 All rights reserved.
 #
 -->
-# Debezium Adapter for Planetscale
+# Debezium Connector for Planetscale

-This repository implements a Debezium adapter for Planetscale, enabling change data capture (CDC) capabilities for applications using Planetscale as their database.
-Planetscale is the Vitess company and cloud database; this repo adapts the Debezium Vitess adapter for seamless integration with Planetscale.
+This repository implements a Debezium connector for Planetscale, enabling change data capture (CDC) capabilities for applications using Planetscale as their database.
+Planetscale is the Vitess company and cloud database; this repo adapts the Debezium Vitess connector for seamless integration with Planetscale.

-In order to avoid upstream merge conflicts and achieve a minimal coupling surface, this repo forks the upstream adapter **in bytecode**, effectively, and only overrides necessary logic to create a Planetscale adapter.
+In order to avoid upstream merge conflicts and achieve a minimal coupling surface, this repo forks the upstream connector **in bytecode**, effectively, and only overrides necessary logic to create a Planetscale connector.
 Thus, upstream feature updates and fixes can be adopted here as fast as possible and with minimal effort.

 ## Architecture